AWS Global Infrastructure

 • Each Region consists of multiple, isolated locations known as Availability Zones and each Availability Zone runs on its own physically distinct, independent infrastructure and is engineered to be highly reliable.

-• Each Region has multiple, isolated Availability Zones (ranging from 2-6).
+• Each Region has at least three isolated Availability Zones (ranging from 3-6).

 • Each AZ has independent power, cooling, and physical security and is connected via redundant, ultra-low-latency networks.